 Dr. Stevenson worked on a case of a 37-year-old American woman from Philadelphia.
 She was born to an immigrants family who spoke only Polish, Yiddish, Russian, and English at home.
 While in school, she studied French and didn’t have exposure to the other languages except the possibility to hear a few phrases on TV.

-At some point in her life, she went through the eight different regression hypnosis sessions for the recollections of previous life events.
+At some point in her life, she went through eight different regression hypnosis sessions for the recollections of previous life events.
 During the hypnosis session, she identified herself as a Swedish male whose name was Jensen Jacoby.
-In addition, she was able to speak in the Swedish language fluently.
+In addition, she was able to speak the Swedish language fluently.